Around 1 in 5 people diagnosed with cancer in the UK take part in a clinical trial.

 If you aren’t in complete remission after the 1st cycle of chemotherapy, or you have MRD (or the doctors don’t know whether or not you have MRD), you are randomised to have 1 of the following

 - 2 more cycles of DA

 - 2 more cycles of DA and another chemotherapy drug called cladribine

 - 1 cycle of chemotherapy called FLAG-Ida, followed by 1 cycle of chemotherapy called mini FLAG-Ida (people over 70 will have mini FLAG-Ida for both cycles)

 Mini FLAG-Ida is made up of the same drugs, but some are at lower doses.

-After the 1st cycle of chemotherapy, everybody taking part may also be randomised to have either quizartinib, ganetespib, or neither drug.
+After the 1st cycle of chemotherapy, everybody taking part may also be randomised to have quizartinib or no drug.

 If you are in the quizartinib group, you take it as tablets once a day for 2 weeks after each cycle of chemotherapy.
 When you have finished chemotherapy, you take quizartinib tablets for another 28 days.
 Some people will continue to take it for up to a year.
 Your doctor will explain if this applies to you.

 As well as the treatments described above, you may be able to have a stem cell transplant if a suitable donor is available.